 Congratulations to Adwait, Hanna, Parvin, and Victor on their new publication!
 The current and former students’ research has been accepted for publication in ACS Applied Materials & Interfaces.
-The article titled “Hydrogen-Bonded, Mechanically Strong Nanofibers with Tunable Antioxidant Activity” will be available online soon.
+The article titled “Hydrogen-Bonded, Mechanically Strong Nanofibers with Tunable Antioxidant Activity” is now available to read online.

 The Women in Materials Science (WIMS) organization, advised by Dr. Sukhishvili, provided departmental information and performed demonstrations for prospective high school students and their parents at Aggieland Saturday.
 From the Sukhishvili group, graduate students Hanna Hlushko, Diana Al Husseini, and Jordan Brito volunteered during this event.